hydra

 Interfaces are useful when several entity types share some set of properties and one would like to have an aggregated result when such a common property is queried.

-This is achieved through the natively supported GraphQL interface type and inline fragments in the output schema.
+This is achieved through the natively supported GraphQL type and in the output schema.
 For example, let us define the following input schema:

 interface Profile @entity {